MDAnalysis/cookiecutter-mdakit/{{cookiecutter.repo_name}}/CODE_OF_CONDUCT.md

    discussion, avoiding features, etc. but often just unavailable.

 7. **When we disagree, try to understand why**.
-Disagreements, both social and technical, happen all the time and MDAnalysis is no exception.
+Disagreements, both social and technical, happen all the time and {{cookiecutter.project_name}} is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
-The strength of MDAnalysis comes from its varied community that includes people from a wide range of backgrounds.
+The strength of {{cookiecutter.project_name}} comes from its varied community that includes people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean they’re wrong.
 Don’t forget that it is human